 This image links to an article on Timeline that recounts the heroics of Dr. Kelsey, and the resitance she faced.

-Dr. Kelsey was invited to the Whitehouse signing ceremony for the legislation resulting from the thalidomide scandal.
-The link is to an article in Science.
+Dr. Kelsey was invited to the Whitehouse signing ceremony for the legislation resulting from the thalidomide scandal. /p>

 The Globe and Mail has posted this retrospective on Dr. Kelsey.